projectsveltos/sveltos/docs/addon_compliance.md

 When programmatically deploying add-ons using Sveltos, it is crucial to ensure that the deployed add-ons adhere to specific compliance requirements.
 These requirements may differ depending on the cluster, with production clusters typically having more stringent requirements compared to test clusters.

-Sveltos enables the definition of compliance requirements for a group of clusters and enforces those requirements for all add-ons deployed to those clusters.
+Sveltos enables the definition of compliance requirements[^2] for a group of clusters and enforces those requirements for all add-ons deployed to those clusters.
 It employs two technologies to enforce compliance:

 1. [OpenAPI](https://swagger.io/specification/): OpenAPI is a specification for describing APIs.
 Sveltos can use OpenAPI to define a schema for the APIs exposed by Kubernetes add-ons.
 This schema can then be used to validate incoming requests and ensure that the data is correctly formatted and structured.
 2. [Lua](https://www.lua.org): Lua is a scripting language that can be used to execute arbitrary code.
 Sveltos can use Lua to write custom compliance checks.
 For example, Sveltos could be configured to check that all deployments have a corresponding HorizontalPodAutoscaler.